 A) Guest Blog Topics

 Here’s a list of topics in which we accept guest posts:

 - Actionable articles across any tech framework/language (e.g. AngularJS, Python, etc.) – please check our engineering section

 B) Here’s how you can get your blog published

 1. Only original, unpublished work

 We don’t publish the ‘same old’ content.
-Ensure that whatever you have in mind isn’t already covered in our blog 🙂 Just go here and perform a search to check if a similar post already exists
+Ensure that whatever you have in mind isn’t already covered in our blog :).
+Just go to our search bar and check if a similar post exists.

 2. Share a summary